Do you dread networking? Here's why it's time to change your perspective.

 Networking isn't merely the exchange of information with others — and it's certainly not about begging for favors.
-Networking is about establishing and nurturing long-term, mutually beneficial relationships with the people you meet, whether you're waiting to order your morning coffee, participating in an intramural sports league, or attending a work conference.
+Networking is about establishing, building, and nurturing long-term, mutually beneficial relationships with the people you meet, whether you're waiting to order your morning coffee, participating in an intramural sports league, or attending a work conference.
 You don't have to join several professional associations and attend every networking event that comes your way in order to be a successful networker.
 In fact, if you take your eyes off your smartphone when you're out in public, you'll see that networking opportunities are all around you every day.

 Why networking is important to your success

 Experts agree that the most connected people are often the most successful.
 When you invest in your relationships — professional and personal — it can pay you back in dividends throughout the course of your career.
-Networking will help you develop and improve your skill set, stay on top of the latest trends in your industry, keep a pulse on the job market, meet prospective mentors, partners, and clients, and gain access to the necessary resources that will foster your career development.
+Networking is essential since it will help you develop and improve your skill set, stay on top of the latest trends in your industry, keep a pulse on the job market, meet prospective mentors, partners, and clients, and gain access to the necessary resources that will foster your career development.

 The importance of networking for career development

 Career development, in its simplest terms, is the lifelong evolution of your career.
-It's influenced by a number of things that include the jobs you hold, the experiences you gain in and out of the office, the success you achieve at each stage of your career, the formal and informal education and training you receive, and the feedback you're provided with along the way.
+It's influenced by a number of things that include the jobs you hold, the experiences you gain in and out of the office, the growth and success you achieve at each stage of your career, the formal and informal education and training you receive, and the feedback you're provided with along the way.